uditttttt/LeetCode/README.md

 ## Daily Uploads

 I commit to solving and uploading a new problem every day.
-This not only helps me stay consistent in my practice but also allows me to document my progress and share my thought process with others.
+This practice helps me stay consistent, improve my Java coding skills, and document my progress.
+Through this repository, I share my thought process and approach to solving these problems.

 ## Repository Structure

 Each folder in this repository corresponds to a specific problem.
 Inside, you'll find the following:

-- `solution.cpp`: The C++ code for my solution.
+- `Solution.java`: My Java implementation for the problem.

 ## How to Use This Repository